Eiji Kawashima: International career

 Kawashima saving a penalty from Frank Lampard in the international friendly between Japan and England in Graz, Austria on 30 May 2010.

 Kawashima represented the Japan U20 side impressing in the AFC Youth Championship and being named Goalkeeper of the Tournament despite losing 1–0 to South Korea U20 in the final.

-Kawashima was called up to the senior team for the first time in March 2007.
-He initially appeared as an unused substitute, including at the Asian Cup.
-On 17 February 2008, Kawashima made his senior debut in a 1–1 draw against North Korea.
-He made another appearance for the national side on 20 January 2009, in a 2–1 win over Yemen.
+Kawashima was called up to the senior team for the first time by manager Ivica Osim on 19 March 2007.
+Five days later on 24 March 2007, he was included in the 18-man squad for the match against Peru but appeared as an unused substitute.
+Kawashima initially appeared as an unused substitute, including at the Asian Cup.
+On 17 February 2008, he made his Japan senior debut in a 1–1 draw against North Korea.
+He made another appearance for the Samurai Blue on 20 January 2009, in a 2–1 win over Yemen.
 By the end of 2009, Kawashima kept four clean sheets in three victories and one draw.